Liz Davis-Chaffin, Director of

 Occasional after-service programs are held on subjects of interest to

-fulfill two of our fondest hopes — for deep friendship, where
+is about fulfilling two human hopes — for deep connection, where

-exploration, time to share our thoughts on questions of profound
+exploration, time to reflect on issues of profound significance in our

 - Workshops and other discussion groups are held throughout the year.